 Typically, your employer has to take Canadian Pension Plan (CPP) premiums off each of your paycheques.
 However, job-hopping employees can end up paying too much over the year.
 Each employer is obligated to withhold CPP without regard to what other companies may have done, often resulting in overpayments.

 If you contributed more than you were required (usually $2,668.05 in 2019, but depends on your situation), the CRA should refund the excess contributions to you, provided you’re on top of things and make a note of it on your return.

 The same goes if you paid too much in Employment Insurance (EI) premiums ($860.22 in 2019).

 If you paid more than you were required, but did not surpass the maximum contribution, the CRA will automatically calculate any overpayment and refund it to you.

 *It should be noted that the maximum contributions and tax regulations differ in Quebec.

-One of the deductions employees often miss is the cost of belonging to a union or to a professional body as well as the cost of carrying professional or malpractice insurance.
+Employees often miss deducting the costs associated with belonging to a union or to a professional body, as well as the cost of carrying professional or malpractice insurance.

 Filing your tax return can be a daunting task for those who are not well-versed.
-That’s why it’s best to seek professional help if you’re lost.
-And ensure to voice your opinion if you feel like there are areas where you could receive a deduction and bring all your paperwork.
+That’s why it’s best to seek help if you’re having any trouble.
+Let your account or tax professional know if you feel like there are areas where you could receive a deduction and bring all your paperwork.
 If you are filing taxes as a student, that could mean bringing proof of education and textbook expenses.
 If you are a caregiver, you may also be able to claim specific costs.